Do you know what a tender is? Why should you care?

 A tender is evaluated this way to ensure transparency and fairness.
 All suppliers will be marked against a matrix of scores which ensure the company that offers the best value for money and products or services will be appointed as a supplier via a formal offer.
 This is particularly important, of course, when it comes to spending the public’s money, so it is not just evaluated on the bid price.

-✓ So what is a tender?
-It’s a vital way for you to win more business and get involved in more industry sectors yourself.
+✓ So, what is a tender?
+It’s a vital way for you to win more business and get involved in more industry sectors.

 What makes a quality tender submission?

 As a business, you must impress the contracting authority and really stand out from the competition through innovative ideas.
-If you would like to know about the bid and tender writing, please see our video below on what makes a quality tender:
+When it comes to tender writing, this may fall to the business development team or you may have a dedicated bid writer within your organisation.
+Whoever is bidding for contracts must be aware of the procurement process, and have great writing skills to complete a high-quality tender submission.
+To learn more about bid and tender writing, please see our video below on what makes a quality tender submission:

 The importance of tenders